doctrine/mongodb-odm/docs/en/cookbook/blending-orm-and-mongodb-odm.rst

         tags:
             - { name: doctrine.event_listener, connection: default, event: postLoad}

-So now we need to define a class named `MyEventSubscriber` and `DocumentManager` as a dependency.
+So now we need to define a class named `MyEventSubscriber` and pass `DocumentManager` as a dependency.
 It will have a `postLoad()` method that sets the product document reference:

 .. code-block:: php